Compulsion loop: In game design

 A well-known example of a compulsion loop in video games is the Monster Hunter series by Capcom.
 Players take the role of a monster hunter, using a variety of weapons and armor to slay or trap the creatures.
-By doing so, they gain monster parts and other loot that can be used to craft new weapons and equipment that is typically stronger than their previous gear.
-The loop presents itself that players use their current equipment to hunt monsters with a given difficulty level that provide parts that can be used to craft improved equipment.
-This then lets them face more difficult monsters that provide parts for even better gear.
-This is aided by the random nature of the drops (a variable ratio), sometimes requiring players to repeat quests several times to get the right parts.
+By doing so, they gain monster parts and other loot that can be used to craft new weapons and equipment that is typically stronger than their previous gear, which they can use to face more difficult monsters that provide parts for even better gear.
+The strength of the loop is aided by the random nature of the drops (a variable ratio), sometimes requiring players to repeat quests several times to get the right parts.
 A compulsion loop may involve two or different gameplay modes that feed each other.
 For example, in Cult of the Lamb, one half of the game is a roguelike hack-n-slash system which the player can use to gather resources, which are then used in the game's other half, a settlement management simulation.
 By advancing the settlement, the player can unlock more powerful weapons and abilities in the hack-and-slash and reach more difficult areas required to obtain rarer resources needed for further settlement advancement.

 Another type of compulsion loop are offered through many games in the form of a loot box or similar term, depending on the game.
 Loot boxes are earned progressively by continuing to play the game; this may be as a reward for winning a match, purchasable through in-game currency that one earns in game, or through microtransactions with real-world funds.
 Loot boxes contain a fixed number of randomly chosen in-game items, with at least one guaranteed to be of a higher rarity than the others.
 For many games, these items are simply customization options for the player's avatar that has no direct impact on gameplay, but they may also include gameplay-related items, or additional in-game currency.
 Loot boxes work under the psychology principle of variable rate reinforcement, which causes dopamine production at higher rates due to the unpredictable nature of the reward in contrast to fixed rewards.
 In many games, opening a loot box is accompanied by visuals and audios to heighten the excitement and further this response.
 Overall, a loot box system can encourage the player to continue to play the game, and potentially spend real-world funds to gain loot boxes immediately.
 Controversy arose in 2018 around loot boxes with several experts, governments, and concerned citizens fearing that loot boxes could lead to gambling, particularly in youth, and some governments took step to ban loot box practices that involved real-world funds.